 A person’s reputation is a very important factor, for many different reasons and every person has the right to his or her good name – this right is protected by Irish Defamation law.
 There is a fine line between freedom of speech and publishing one’s opinions in such a way that negatively effects a person’s reputation.

-Defamation refers to a situation where a comment, statement or publication hurts a person’s reputation.
+When wondering what the difference is between slander and defamation, defamation refers to a situation where a comment, statement or publication hurts a person’s reputation.
 Two common types of defamation are, libel and slander.

-Slander refers to situations where a statement that negatively affects a person’s reputation is spoken as opposed to published.
+Slander, on the other hand, refers to situations where a statement that negatively affects a person’s reputation is spoken as opposed to published.

 Interesting to note is that the Defamation Act 2009 has somewhat redefined the types of defamation and instead of referring to libel and slander, it has amalgamated them into one term called, ‘tort of defamation’.